ovargas27/sinatra-green_way/README.md

     gem 'capybara'
     gem 'rspec'

+> In like to use one gemset per project.
+If you don't know rmv.
+What are you waiting for? [quick rvm tutorial](http://blog.crowdint.com/2010/07/28/getting-started-with-rvm.html)

 Now we can install our gems
     bundle install

 > if you doesn't have installed bundle.
 Install it with
     gem install bundler

 Now we need to create or sinatra application, configure cucumber, define the web_steps and so on.
 Well go ahead

     cucumber-sinatra init --app Hello src/hello.rb